allanNAIT/allanNAIT.github.io/comp1017/module2/13a-specificity/index.md

 You can follow along with your instructor to complete this build and/or you can use this document as a guide in completing the demo build.

 ## Steps
 1. Download the **demo-cascade.zip** file and extract the contents.
 2. Create a folder called **demo-cascade** and copy the extracted contents into this folder.
 3. The resulting solution looks like:<br>
 ![cascade-final.jpg](files/cascade-final.jpg)
-4. The first step is to modify the **styles.css** file in your **css** folder using the following rules (images of the code are shown; the comments with each style rule can be omitted):<br>
+4. The first step is to modify the **styles.css** file in your **css** folder using the following rules (images of the code are shown; the comments with each style rule can be omitted):
     *  Style the `<footer>` element:<br>
         <img src="files/css-styles-a.jpg" alt="footer element">
     *  Use multiple selectors to target certain elements in the `<footer>`:<br>